scissorsky/odin-recipes/README.md

 # odin-recipes
 This simple recipe collection is a project for **The Odin Project**.
-TYou can find a detailed description (including requirements) [here](https://www.theodinproject.com/lessons/foundations-recipes).
+You can find a detailed description (including requirements) [here](https://www.theodinproject.com/lessons/foundations-recipes).

 **Live preview:** https://scissorsky.github.io/odin-recipes/index.html